 - Additional costs you incurred due to the crash

-Work with an Attorney to Seek Just Compensation
+Work With an Injury Attorney to Seek Just Compensation

-Hiring our personal injury firm can allow you to focus on your physical recovery while we take care of the insurance claim.
+Hiring our personal injury firm to seek compensation for your injured or broken hip can allow you to focus on your physical recovery while we take care of the insurance claim.
 When we represent you, our team will:

 - Present it to the insurance carrier

 - Demand a fair payout in your case, even if there’s no average compensation for a broken hip